bert2/mediocre/README.md

 Basically everything is still work in progress.
 This is what's planned:

-- deploy to choco
+- install via choco
-- select monitor
 - select device (select all devices by default)
 - print runtime stats
-- select application instead of screen as capture surface
+- select application instead of screen as capture surface?
 - send avg color to stdout (in configurable formats) to use mediocre with other devices
 - read colors from stdin (in different formats) to use mediocre with other tools that generate colors
 - list available devices
-- list available screens
 - utilities like turn on/off, set color/brightness
 - verify BitBlt() does not need to convert the color format (minimize runtime costs)